-6.36 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
+6.36 Teachers are responsible and accountable for the progress and development of the pupils

 The identification of SEN is built into our overall approach to monitoring the progress and development of all our pupils.

 The steps below outlines the process that you as a teacher will follow to identify pupils with SEN.